Shuanggudui: Other objects

-The most valuable goods that were buried with the tomb's occupant had long been robbed when archeologists excavated the tomb in 1977.
-In addition to the two cosmic boards, many lacquered vessels were nonetheless found, as well as terra cotta musical instruments, metallic weapons (a few made of iron but most of bronze), and a number of bronze artifacts like a mirror, a lamp, and a cauldron.
+The most valuable goods that were buried with Xiahou Zao had long been robbed when archeologists excavated the tomb in 1977.
+In addition to the two cosmic boards, many lacquered vessels were found, as well as terra cotta musical instruments, metallic weapons (a few made of iron but most of bronze), and a number of bronze artifacts like a mirror, a lamp, and a cauldron.

 Texts

 Bamboo strips

 Robbers who looted the tomb in the late second century CE took the bamboo strips out of the lacquered bamboo hamper in which they had been placed and left the strips on the ground of the coffin chamber.
 The chamber itself later collapsed, breaking the strips, and muddy water covered the strips, eventually turning them into "paper-thin sheets, fused together into clumps by ground pressure."
 The largest of the three clumps was about 25 cm long by 10 cm wide and 10 cm high.
 To complicate matters, the 1977 excavation took place under a heavy rainstorm, and the pump that the excavators used to remove mud from the coffin chamber also pumped out other fragments of bamboo strips.